adelpro/MERN-auth-roles-boilerplate/README.md

 ✓ Layout component, it will be very easy to navigation and footer

+### Run the code

-to execute the code run this command
+you can run the code by executing this command

 ```
 cd frontend